Source Code Data Augmentation for Deep Learning: A Survey: Abstract

 \section{Abstract}

-The increasingly popular adoption of source code in many critical tasks motivates the development of data augmentation (DA) techniques to enhance training data and improve various capabilities (e.g., robustness and generalizability) of these models.
+The increasingly popular adoption of deep learning models in many critical source code tasks motivates the development of data augmentation (DA) techniques to enhance training data and improve various capabilities (e.g., robustness and generalizability) of these models.
 Although a series of DA methods have been proposed and tailored for source code models, there lacks a comprehensive survey and examination to understand their effectiveness and implications.
 This paper fills this gap by conducting a comprehensive and integrative survey of data augmentation for source code, wherein we systematically compile and encapsulate existing literature to provide a comprehensive overview of the field.
-We start by constructing a taxonomy of DA for source code models model approaches, followed by a discussion on prominent, methodologically illustrative approaches.
+We start with an introduction of data augmentation in source code and then provide a discussion on major representative approaches.
 Next, we highlight the general strategies and techniques to optimize the DA quality.
-Subsequently, we underscore techniques that find utility in widely-accepted source code scenarios and downstream tasks.
+Subsequently, we underscore techniques useful in real-world source code scenarios and downstream tasks.
 Finally, we outline the prevailing challenges and potential opportunities for future research.
-In essence, this paper endeavors to demystify the corpus of existing literature on DA for source code models, and foster further exploration in this sphere.
-Complementing this, we present a continually updated GitHub repository that hosts a list of update-to-date papers on DA for source code models, accessible at \url{https://github.com/terryyz/DataAug4Code}.
+In essence, we aim to demystify the corpus of existing literature on source code DA for deep learning, and foster further exploration in this sphere.
+Complementing this, we present a continually updated GitHub repository that hosts a list of update-to-date papers on DA for source code modeling, accessible at \url{https://github.com/terryyz/DataAug4Code}.

 \blfootnote{\textbf{$\dagger$} Corresponding author.}